TheBB/SISO/README.rst

 VTF support is not available out-of-the-box because it depends on proprietary libaries.
 If these libraries are available on your system, you may install VTFWriter_ manually.
-If it is present, CICO should enable VTF support automatically.
+If it is present, SISO should enable VTF support automatically.

-Upon successful installation, a *cico* executable should be installed in ``~/.local/bin``, or the binary path of the current Python environment.
+Upon successful installation, a *siso* executable should be installed in ``~/.local/bin``, or the binary path of the current Python environment.
 To run it, ensure that this directory is in your ``PATH``.